MicroEJ/docs/KernelDeveloperGuide/kf.rst

    encoding.
 If the certificate is provided in Base64 encoding, it must be bounded at the beginning by ``-----BEGIN CERTIFICATE-----``, and must be bounded at the end by ``-----END CERTIFICATE-----``.

+To be noted that dropping the certificate file in the project sources is the only available solution with SDK 5.

 .. _sharedinterfacefileformat: